Content Management Systems

 But CMS platforms aren’t magic solutions.
 Let me give you the honest truth so you can make the right decision for your business.

-A Content Management Systems (CMS) allows you to create, edit, and manage website content without needing to write code or contact a developer every time you want to make changes.
+A Content Management System (CMS) allows you to create, edit, and manage website content without needing to write code or contact a developer every time you want to make changes.

 Think of it like the difference between using Microsoft Word versus trying to write a document in pure HTML code.